1999 NW Mole and Gopher. All Rights Reserved

 Moles have to eat every

 Moles contain twice as much blood and twice as much red hemoglobin as other mammals of similar size, allowing the mole to breath easily in its underground environment of low oxygen and high carbon dioxide.

 Moles mate from late February to early March, producing young only once a year.
-The young, averaging three to a litter, are born from late March to early May and live for 4-6 years.
+The young, averaging three to a litter, are born from late March to early May and live for 3 years and longer.

 Moles can move backwards almost as rapidly as forwards, and can swim faster than they can dig!